-- 8. Loss of habitat, small colony size, weed invasion, new graves, cultivation, pasture improvement, urban development and poor understanding of management requirements have been identified as current threats to Keyacris scurra (Key 1981; Rowell and Crawford 1995; New 2011).
-Disturbance is an important ecological process within the habitat of this species (Keith 2004), although the disturbance regime that favours this species is not well known.
+(Keith 2004), although the disturbance regime that favours the species itself is not well known.
 Insufficient disturbance has the potential to decrease habitat quality (e.g., regeneration of eucalypts, dense thatch formation or a reduction in food availability).
-Conversely, disturbance events that are too frequent or poorly timed, that impact entire populations may lead to localised extinctions in isolated habitat patches.
-With their very limited ability to disperse between islands of suitable habitat (and in some locations persistence in very small habitat patches) and a nonoverlapping annual lifecycle, a single poorly timed mowing or fire event may lead to local extinction (Rowell and Crawford 1999).
-Keyacris scurra is a winter active species and control burns between autumn and spring may have an adverse impact, as slowmoving adults and nymphs are killed by fire (Rowell and Crawford 1995; R. Farrow in litt.
+Conversely, disturbance events that are too frequent or poorly timed, and that impact entire populations may lead to localised extinctions in isolated habitat patches.
+With their very limited ability to disperse between islands of suitable habitat (and in some locations persistence in very small habitat patches) and a non-overlapping annual lifecycle, a single poorly timed mowing or fire event may lead to local extinction (Rowell and Crawford 1999).
+Keyacris scurra is a winter active species and control-burns between autumn and spring may have an adverse impact, as the slow-moving adults and nymphs are killed by fire (Rowell and Crawford 1995; R. Farrow in litt.
 July 2018).
 Over-grazing, where soils are compacted and eroded and above ground vegetation substantially removed, is also expected to have negative impacts.
-'Clearing of native vegetation' and 'High frequency fire resulting in the disruption of life cycle processes in plants and animals and loss of vegetation structure and composition' are listed as Key Threatening Processes under the Act. - 9.
-Most historical records of Keyacris scurra are associated with tall native grassland (usually Themeda) with native daisies (or other food sources).
+'Clearing of native vegetation' and 'High frequency fire resulting in the disruption of life cycle processes in plants and animals and loss of vegetation structure and composition' are listed as Key Threatening Processes under the Act.

+- 8. Most historical records of Keyacris scurra are associated with tall native grassland (usually Themeda) with native daisies (or other food sources).
 This vegetation has been widely grazed, cleared and/or burned throughout its original range (Prober 1996; Keith 2004; Environment ACT 2006).
-Native grassland remnants suitable for K. scurra commonly occur in cemeteries which have not been intensively grazed and which are not subject to fire hazard management or agricultural activities.
+Native grassland remnants suitable for K. scurra commonly occur in cemeteries which have not been intensively grazed and which are not subject to fire hazard management or other agricultural activities.
 Habitat modification (e.g. cultivation, pasture improvement) and disturbance history appears to be an important determinant of site occupancy and the species appears to be absent from heavily modified sites, and those with historic disturbance regimes incompatible with the lifecycle of this species.
 Cemeteries often occur on arable, long ungrazed land and are spared some of the impacts of surrounding lands that have long been targeted for agriculture (Prober 1996).
 After World War II, cemetery management practices shifted away from ornate landscaping towards a more homogenous landscape of mown lawns (Clayden et.al 2018), leading to the loss of small refugia and is the probable cause of local extinction at some cemetery sites.
-The decline of K. scurra in cemeteries may be more severe than elsewhere in the range, however long-term data are limited outside such environments. - 10.
-The current number of populations and population size of Keyacris scurra is unknown, however a review of all records and published literature indicate this species was present in approximately 160 2 km x 2 km grid squares at some stage in the period 1950 to the present (Hope and Law 2018).
-Of these, there are recent (2008-2019) credible records from seventeen well-dispersed, 2 km x 2 km AOO grid squares; nine in NSW and eight in the ACT.
-One major constraint to this comparison is that a number of the known locations (e.g. documented in White 1956, 1957) lack detailed descriptions (and were mapped at coarse scale) and were not able to be relocated by Rowell and Crawford (1995). - 11.
-Keyacris scurra, (Rehn 1952) Key's Matchstick Grasshopper is not eligible to be listed as a Critically endangered species.

-12. Keyacris scurra (Rehn 1952) Key's Matchstick Grasshopper is eligible to be listed as an Endangered species as, in the opinion of the NSW Threatened Species Scientific Committee, it is facing a very high risk of extinction in Australia in the near future as determined in accordance with the following criteria as prescribed by the Biodiversity Conservation Regulation 2017:
+The decline of K. scurra in cemeteries may be more severe than elsewhere in the range, however long-term data are limited outside such environments. - 9.
+The current number of populations and population size of Keyacris scurra is unknown, however a review of all records and published literature indicate this species was present in approximately 200 2 km x 2 km grid squares at some stage in the period 1950 to the present (Hope and Law 2020).
+Of these, there are recent (2009-2019) credible records from thirty-one well-dispersed, 2 km x 2 km AOO grid squares; fifteen in NSW, six in Vic. and ten in the ACT. - 10.
+Keyacris scurra, (Rehn 1952) Key's Matchstick Grasshopper is not eligible to be listed as a Critically endangered species. - 11.
+Keyacris scurra (Rehn 1952) Key's Matchstick Grasshopper is eligible to be listed as an Endangered species as, in the opinion of the NSW Threatened Species Scientific Committee, it is facing a very high risk of extinction in Australia in the near future as determined in accordance with the following criteria as prescribed by the Biodiversity Conservation Regulation 2017: